Hannoob/ROPvsSolid/README.md

 # Writing testable code in a functional style

-In this blog post we look at how functional and Object oriented (OO) code differ in the way that testable code is written.
+In this blog post we look at how functional and Object Oriented (OO) code differ in the way that testable code is written.
 We will also try to make an argument for why functional programming (FP) lends itself much better to writing, not only clean, testable code, but also writing [DRY](https://dzone.com/articles/is-your-code-dry-or-wet) tests.

 ## Disclaimers

 I am by no means an F# or a functional programming expert.
-All of the opinions discussed in this post is my own, and most of the wisdom contained within this post was blatantly stolen (and probably mis-understood) from people who are way smarter than I.
+All of the opinions discussed in this post is my own, and most of the wisdom contained within this post was blatantly stolen (and probably mis-understood) from people who are way smarter than I am.

 In this post, we will use F# and C# in order to demonstrate the examples, however, the idea is that the principals demonstrated should apply to any object oriented and functional language.

-This is not meant to be an in-depth tutorial on [Railway oriented programming (ROP)](https://fsharpforfunandprofit.com/rop/) and [SOLID design](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design), or functional code in general.
+This is not meant to be an in-depth tutorial on [Railway Oriented Programming (ROP)](https://fsharpforfunandprofit.com/rop/) and [SOLID design](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design), or functional code in general.
 It is aimed more at showcasing the readability and re-usability benefits of writing code in a functional style when it comes to unit testing specifically.
 However, it is also very likely that I start going down a rabbit hole when explaining some of the concepts, which is fine by me because planning out a well written post is way too much effort!

 ## Audience

 In order to get the most bang for your buck out of this work, I have decided to write most of it with two audiences in mind.
-The first is a non-technical person, or a OO programmer just casually looking at some of the many benefits that F# has to offer, or a FP programmer just looking at some ideas on how to structure code and tests.
+The first is a non-technical person, or an OO programmer just casually looking at some of the many benefits that F# has to offer, or a FP programmer just looking at some ideas on how to structure code and tests.
-For this type of audience member I would recommend skipping the following chapters as these are a bit more technical and not as relevant to to the actual benefits of testing using functional code.
+For this type of audience member, I would recommend skipping the following chapters as these are a bit more technical and not as relevant to the actual benefits of testing using functional code.

 [Some functional programming basics](#Some-functional-programming-basics)